mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Imposes Design**

-Bootstrap widgets come with some default colors and a style of design, customizing it to your own taste can be tiring.
+Bootstrap widgets comes with some default colors and a style of design, customizing it to your own taste can be tiring.

 #### **Design Style**